Find schools that offer these popular programs

 - Mechanical Engineering

 - Naval Architecture and Marine Engineering

 Career Definition for a Chief Operating Engineer

 Chief operating engineers work at large construction sites, where they operate and maintain the heavy equipment used to excavate, grade or transport earth.
 Additional duties can include overseeing crews of fellow construction workers.
-Most work day takes place outdoors during all kinds of weather, and usually under physically demanding and sometimes dangerous conditions.
-In addition to a familiarity with the different types of heavy equipment, chief operating engineers must know how to coordinate the use of several machines on one construction site, as well as how to perform basic mechanical repairs.
+Most workdays take place outdoors during all kinds of weather, and usually under physically demanding and sometimes dangerous conditions.
+In addition to a familiarity with the different types of heavy equipment, chief operating engineers must know how to coordinate the use of several machines on one construction site as well as how to perform basic mechanical repairs.

 |Education||High school diploma and on the job training is common, apprenticeships also available|

 |Job Skills||Good attention span, mechanical skills, physical coordination, comfort with heights|

 |Median Salary (2017)||$47,040 for operating engineers|